SingaporeCSS/singaporecss.github.io/_pages/code-of-conduct.md

 title: Code of conduct
 permalink: /code-of-conduct/
 ---
 All attendees, speakers, sponsors and volunteers at our event are required to agree with the following code of conduct.
-Organisers (Hui Jing and Chris) will enforce this code throughout the event.
+Organisers (Hui Jing) will enforce this code throughout the event.
 We are expecting cooperation from all participants to help ensuring a safe environment for everybody.

 ## The Quick Version